 Members of your family, or others who will help with your care when you leave Mary Free Bed, are encouraged to take part in your therapy sessions whenever possible.

-Your meals are delivered to your room 3 times a day.
+Your meals are delivered to your room three times a day.
 In most cases, you’ll receive a personalized menu so you can select your foods in advance.
 This includes a list of alternative foods that are available to meet your individual taste.

-Once you’re settled at Mary Free Bed, dining may also be available in the newly-remodeled Mercy Health Saint Mary’s Cafeteria.
+Once you’re settled at Mary Free Bed, dining may also be available in Mercy Health Saint Mary’s Cafeteria.
 The availability of this service depends on your diet prescription and must be approved by your physician.
 This is available for dinner only, Monday through Friday, and lunch and dinner for Saturday and Sunday.
 These meals must be ordered in advance and coordinated with nursing and nutrition staff.

 What to Pack for Your Stay